Cambridge Healthtech Institute's 17th Annual

 Jeremy S. Myers, PhD, Senior Vice President, R&D, EvolveImmune Therapeutics Inc. , Sr VP R&D , R&D , EvolveImmune Therapeutics Inc

-Emerging clinical validation of costimulatory T-cell engager strategies demonstrates the potential to improve the depth and durability of responses in cancer patients.
-Therapeutic design considerations will be discussed for integrating TCR and costimulatory receptor activation, selecting alternative costimulatory pathways, and employing single versus multiple-tumor antigen targeting strategies, which together are crucial for maximizing selective tumor engagement and optimizing T cell effector activity to restore anti-tumor immunity in cancer patients.
+Emerging clinical validation of costimulatory T cell engager strategies demonstrates the potential to improve the depth and durability of responses in cancer patients.
+Therapeutic design considerations will be discussed for integrating TCR and costimulatory receptor activation, selecting alternative costimulatory pathways, and employing single versus multiple-tumour antigen targeting strategies, which together are crucial for maximizing selective tumor engagement and optimising T cell effector activity to restore anti-tumour immunity in cancer patients.

 APPLICATIONS OUTSIDE ONCOLOGY